AgoraIO/Agora-WordPress/readme.txt

   Browsers require a secure connection (HTTPS) for accessing a device's microphone and camera.
 When testing locally, localhost is a whitelisted URL but once you deploy to production you will need to have a secure connection for the plugin to function properly.

 == Upgrade Notice ==
-Version 1.5.2 updates to resolve issues with saving Settings.
+Version 1.6 updates to resolve issues with screen sharing in Chrome browser.
 ...